Brick House Chords | The Commodores Guitar Lesson

 The chorus progression for Brick House is often written as Am7 – Gmaj7 – G#m7b5, but the last two chords are essentially the same, with only the bass note shifting up a semitone from G to G#.
 This leads into Am7 – D – C.

 If we see the G#m7b5 as part of a chromatic bass movement rather than a separate chord, the entire progression stays within A Dorian.
-But if you want to emphasise the G#, things start to smell of melodic minor (Dorian with a major 7).
+But if you want to emphasise the G#, things start to smell of melodic minor (Dorian with a major 7, not b7).

-The verse is even simpler—just Am – Am7.
-In funk and R&B, a static min7 chord often signals a Dorian tonality, as it adds groove and harmonic flexibility.
+The verse is even simpler—just D/A – Am7.
+In funk and R&B, a static min7 chord often signals a Dorian tonality.

 For improvisation, Brick House provides an excellent loop to “blow over,” as sax players would say, making it a great practice track for exploring the A Dorian scale (with the option of melodic minor).